The universal growth of magnetic energy during the nonlinear phase of subsonic and supersonic small-scale dynamos: End Matter

 \subsection{Model comparison with AIC}

-To further test the robustness of our inference, we employed the Akaike Information Criterion (AIC) for each dataset $i$ and candidate model $j \in \{p_\tnl=1, \,p_\tnl=2\}$, we calculate
+To further test the robustness of our inference, we employed the Akaike Information Criterion (AIC).
+For each dataset $i$ and candidate model \mbox{$j \in \mathcal{N} \equiv \{p_\tnl=1, \,p_\tnl=2\}$}, we calculate

-where $d_i$ denotes a unique plasma configuration instance, $\hat{\theta}_j$ are the maximum-likelihood parameters for model $j$, and $k = 5$ is the number of free parameters (same for both models).
+where $d_i$ denotes a unique plasma configuration instance, $\bm{\hat{\theta}}_j$ are the maximum-likelihood parameters for model $j$, and $k = 5$ is the number of free parameters (which is the same for both models).
 Model comparison is then based on the relative AIC weights,

 with